Regensburg & More

 Regensburg history and overview

-In Regensburg you can expect a historical cityscape like in Rothenburg or Bamberg, only much closer to Munich.
+In Regensburg you can expect a historical cityscape like in Rothenburg or Bamberg, just much closer to Munich.
 And the history of Regensburg goes back much further, back to the times of the Roman Empire when the Romans built a military camp named Castra Regina on the banks of the Danube.
-Due to this location next one of the main traffic routes of the Middle Ages, Regensburg was able to develop into one of the most important European trading cities, which helped the city to immense wealth.
+Due to this location next to the Danube, one of the main traffic routes of the Middle Ages, Regensburg was able to develop into one of the most important European trading cities, which helped the city to immense wealth.
 Today the former patrician town castles with their mighty dynasty towers, which are unique in Germany, are stone witnesses to this prosperous past, as is the Regensburg Cathedral and a number of other magnificent church buildings.
 Fortunately, the old town of Regensburg was almost spared from the bombs of World War II.
 Because of this intact historical cityscape and its historical significance , Regensburg was named one of 47 German UNESCO World Heritage Sites in 2006.

 The cathedral of Regensburg is the outstanding landmark of the city.
 In the Middle Ages, however, it was not only built as a place of worship, but was also a widely visible symbol of the economic power of the trading metropolis on the banks of the Danube.
-On our walking tour through Regensburg, the cathedral is one of the top sights, because in addition to its imposing architecture, it has three superlatives.
+On your private walking tour through Regensburg, the cathedral is one of the top sights, because in addition to its imposing architecture, it has three superlatives.
 When entering the cathedral, one of the largest areas of medieval stain glass windows in Germany awaits the visitor, bathing the interior of the church in a mystical light.
 The organ of Regensburg Cathedral is the largest swallow's nest organ in the world.
 The free-hanging organ, weighing 36 tons, is supported by 4 steel cables with a diameter of only 1.6 inches.
 Last but not least, the Regensburg Cathedral is home to the Regensburger Domspatzen, the oldest boys' choir in the world.

 Regensburg Historic Sausage Kitchen

 The Historic Sausage Kitchen is perhaps the oldest fast food restaurant in the world.
-It’s origin goes back to the time when the Stone Bridge was built.
+It’s origin goes back to the 12th century when the Stone Bridge was built.
 In those days the small building leaning against the city wall served as construction office which was converted into a cookshop after the completion of the bridge.
 Here numerous dockworkers and construction workers of the nearby cathedral bought boiled meat.
 Presumably in 1806, when the current owner's family bought the town's cookshop, the story began as a sausage roastery.
 Much has remained the same since then.
 The homemade sausages are still grilled over an open charcoal fire, the sauerkraut comes from the own fermentation cellar and the mustard is also home-made according to a historical recipe.

 Regensburg Stone Bridge